Senior Vice President (SVP), Commercial Lending Salary

 Popular Skills for Senior Vice President (SVP), Commercial Lending

-Survey results show that Senior Vice Presidents of Commercial Lending use a fair number of skills.
+Survey results imply that Senior Vice Presidents of Commercial Lending put a diverse skill set to use.
 Most notably, skills in Sales, Financial Analysis, Business Development, and Customer Relationship Management (CRM) are correlated to pay that is above average.
-At the other end of the pay range are skills like Commercial Loans and Loan Underwriting.
-Most people skilled in Financial Analysis are similarly competent in Business Development and Customer Relationship Management (CRM).
+Skills that pay less than market rate include Commercial Loans, Loan Underwriting, and Customer Relationship Management.
+Those familiar with Financial Analysis also tend to know Business Development and Customer Relationship Management (CRM).